 Rice Fields: There are a few different rice fields in this area.
 There are a lot of tours in the Ubud area that you can purchase that bring you to the most popular ones where you’re able to get amazing photos.
 However, we decided that we were just in the mood to go exploring ourselves.
 We took our hotel shuttle and got dropped off down the street from the markets and there, we followed the signs for the rice fields.
 It was really cool because there was like no one on the path with us and we were able to see whatever we wanted at our own pace!

 Batuan Temple: Pretty much everywhere you look in Bali, you see a temple.
 I knew there were really popular temples that were ‘must see’ stops, but I didn’t know much about them.
 We booked a driver for our last day and he brought us to the most popular temples.
-All the temples are beautiful and have so much detail, but this one in particular was really cool!
+All the temples are beautiful and have so much detail, but this one, in particular, was really cool!

 Elephant Park: For my birthday, I really wanted to go to the Elephant Park, so that’s what we ended up doing!
 It was such an amazing experience and I’d highly recommend it to anyone!
 I’ll reflect more on the experience in a separate blog post that is soon to come!

-Tegenungan Waterfall: This was another stop that our driver took us to and I’m so glad he did because otherwise I would have never heard about it before.
+Tegenungan Waterfall: This was another stop that our driver took us to and I’m so glad he did because otherwise, I would have never heard about it before.
 To get to the waterfall we had to pay a small entrance fee and walk through some markets and restaurants.
-Once we got pasted the markets we had to walk down what felt like thousands and thousands of stairs to get to the waterfalls.
+Once we got passed the markets we had to walk down what felt like thousands and thousands of stairs to get to the waterfalls.
 The waterfall was not only really pretty, but it was really cool because you’re able to swim in the water next to the waterfall.
-We didn’t bring our bathing suits with us so instead we paid about a dollar more to be able to go to the top of the waterfall for some awesome pictures!
+We didn’t bring our bathing suits with us so instead, we paid about a dollar more to be able to go to the top of the waterfall for some awesome pictures!

 Kemenuh Butterfly Park: This was one of the stops our driver took us to on our day tour of Bali.
 It was pretty impulsive, but since it was right down the street from the Tegenungan Waterfall we thought ‘why not?”
 Comparatively speaking, it was a little over priced, but it was very pretty inside and it was cool to be able to hold the butterflies and learn about them.